Mehdi-123/Coder-s-Clock/README.md

 - 🔁 **Reset**: Start a fresh session anytime.
 - ⏰ **Break Reminders**: Get notified to take a break every 2 hours of continuous work.
 - 🎯 **Focus Detection**: Automatically pauses the timer when you leave VSCode, and resumes when you return.
+- 🛠️ **Toggle Focus Pause**: Choose whether leaving VSCode should pause your timer or not (configurable).
 - 📊 **Daily Summary**: View the total time you spent coding today — right from the status bar.

 ---